youbastard/solid-potato/POSTS.md

   In order for these actions to be considered pica,...

 - Being John Malkovich - John Malkovich claimed that he approached the character of "John Malkovich" as he would any other fictional role

-- Syncope - It was fashionable for women to affect an aristocratic frailty and create a scene by fainting at a dramatic moment.

 - Ghostbusters - "...we believe that the purpose of science is to serve mankind. you, however, seem to regard science as some kind of dodge or hustle."